zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-delete.md

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
 The `SaveChanges` perform one database round-trip for every entity to delete.
 So if you need to delete 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

 The `BulkDelete` in counterpart requires the minimum database round-trips as possible.
-By example under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then a `DELETE` from the temporary table to the destination table is performed which is the fastest way available.
+For example under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then a `DELETE` from the temporary table to the destination table is performed which is the fastest way available.

 ## Real Life Scenarios